DIQ Home

 We decided to develop this website as your real estate EKG.
 We believe any prediction of a recession should be based on events; not on an arbitrary guess at a time frame.

 The intent of this site is to provide you with timely information regarding macro/California trends as well as local High Desert trends.
-Basing your real estate decisions on hard data is preferable to pulling the trigger based on gut feelings.
+Basing your real estate decisions on hard data is preferable to pulling the trigger based on gut feelings. to I

 What are your objectives?